-- Contributes to the accountability of the public entities, including also to the examination and evaluation of the financial records and providing opinion on the financial reports and statements. - Covers the evaluation as to the compliance with applicable laws and other legal arrangements as well as the audit of financial systems and transactions. - Evaluates internal control and internal audit functions. - Enables reporting of audit results. - Enables the conduct of audit based on subject, sector, activity and project in a manner to cover multiple years and auditees, when required (Financial audit and compliance audit are conducted simultaneously based on the current year and in respect to a public entity). - Conducted according to the International Auditing Standards. - Conducted based on the principle of teamwork by the audit teams established under the auditing group headships. - · Is risk and system-based.
+- Contributes to the accountability of the public entities, including also to the examination and evaluation of the financial records and providing opinion on the financial reports and statements. - Covers the evaluation as to the compliance with applicable laws and other legal arrangements as well as the audit of financial systems and transactions. - Evaluates internal control and internal audit functions. - Enables reporting of audit results. - Financial audit and compliance audit are conducted simultaneously based on the current year and in respect to a public entity. - Conducted according to the International Auditing Standards. - Conducted based on the principle of teamwork by the audit teams established under the auditing group headships. - Is risk and system-based.